Step aside mozzarella, burrata came to play today.

 - Balsamic glaze (optional)

-In a small bowl or measuring glass, whisk together lemon juice, balsamic and olive oil.
+- In a small bowl or measuring glass, whisk together lemon juice and olive oil.
 Add half of your basil and stir to combine.
 Set aside.

-Slice tomatoes and arrange in a large bowl or platter (I quartered some of my smaller tomatoes just to add texture, but you don’t have to).
+- Slice tomatoes and arrange in a large bowl or platter (I quartered some of my smaller tomatoes just to add texture, but you don’t have to).
 Season tomatoes with salt and pepper, and arrange burrata on top.